Get your device ready

 - Connect your device to your computer.

-- If a message asks for your device passcode or to Trust This Computer, follow the onscreen steps.
-Get help if you forgot your passcode.
+- If a message asks for your device's passcode or to Trust This Computer, follow the onscreen steps.
+Get help if you've forgotten your passcode.

 - Select your device when it appears on your computer.
-Learn what to do if your iPhone, iPad, or iPod touch is unresponsive or won't turn on.
-Or get help if your device doesn't appear on your computer.
+Find out what to do if your iPhone, iPad or iPod touch is unresponsive or won't turn on.
+Or get help if your device doesn’t appear on your computer.

-- After your device restores to factory settings, it restarts.
+- After your device has been restored to its factory settings, it will restart.
 Now you can set it up as new.

-* Restoring an iPhone with iTunes or Finder does not delete your eSIM.
-Learn how to erase your eSIM, if you need to.
+* Restoring an iPhone with iTunes or Finder will not delete your eSIM.
+Find out how to erase your eSIM, if you need to.

 If you can't access a computer